suicidal ideation and addiction

-Recovering from addiction is possible through the variety of outpatient programs that we offer, here at Coastal Detox.
-However, depending on the severity of your addiction, you may require an Intensive Outpatient Program.
-This type of program allows individuals who are committed to recovering from their addiction to receive the support they need while rejoining daily life after treatment sessions.
+Recovering from addiction is possible through the variety of outpatient programs that we offer here at Coastal Detox.
+Depending on the severity of your addiction, an Intensive Outpatient Program allows you to receive the structured support you need while rejoining daily life between sessions.

 What is an Intensive Outpatient Program?

-An intensive outpatient program is a type of treatment program that treats addiction without requiring patients to temporarily live in a treatment facility.
-In today’s busy world, it can be difficult to find the time to attend inpatient care that requires you to stay in a hospital or treatment facility for 24 hours a day.
-The average adult has many responsibilities that make attending inpatient treatment impossible.
+An intensive outpatient program is a type of treatment program that addresses addiction without temporarily requiring patients to live in a treatment facility.
+In today’s busy world, it can be difficult to find time for inpatient care, which requires staying onsite 24 hours a day.
+The average adult has many responsibilities that make full inpatient treatment impossible.

-Many people require a treatment program that provides them with the ability to still attend school, work, or take care of their families and homes.
-This is where IOPs come in.
-Fortunately, outpatient programs, such as IOPs, provide all of the same care as an inpatient program, with added flexibility.
-Therefore, if you are seeking addiction treatment, but have a limited amount of time to commit to treatment sessions, an intensive outpatient program in Florida may be the right option for you.
+Many people need a treatment program that still allows them to attend school, work, or take care of their families and homes.
+That’s where IOPs come in.
+Outpatient programs like IOPs provide the same clinical care as inpatient programs, with the added flexibility you need to keep your life moving.

 Who Benefits From IOP Programs?

-An IOP program can be a part of the levels of care that an individual with a substance use disorder (SUD) is moving through or a stand-alone program.
-Some patients move from a more intense outpatient program such as a Partial Hospitalization Program (PHP) to an IOP.
-Other patients opt to attend an IOP on its own.
-After completing an IOP, patients may continue to a traditional outpatient program or conclude their treatment for addiction.
+An IOP program can be one step in a broader continuum of care for an individual with a substance use disorder (SUD), or it can stand on its own.
+Some patients step down from a more intense outpatient program, like a Partial Hospitalization Program (PHP), into an IOP.
+Others choose to attend an IOP directly.
+After completing an IOP, patients may continue into a traditional outpatient program or conclude their addiction treatment with the skills they’ve built.

 What to Expect in an IOP at Coastal Detox

-Here at Coastal Detox, our intensive outpatient program in Florida range from 4 to 6 weeks in length.
-During the week, patients are expected to attend treatment for a minimum of 3 days a week, for 3 hours a day.
-While this is the average amount of time spent in treatment, some patients may require additional treatment hours depending on their unique needs.
+Our intensive outpatient program in Florida runs 4 to 6 weeks in length.
+Patients are expected to attend treatment at least three days a week, for 3 hours a day.
+While this is the average, some patients may need additional treatment hours depending on their unique needs.

-While attending our IOP programs, patients have access to:
+While attending our IOP, patients have access to:

 Therapy Offered in Our IOPs

-• Help patients to manage drug or alcohol cravings
+• Help patients manage drug or alcohol cravings

 • Instill skills for dealing with social or environmental triggers